VersionDB

 Step 1 - Extract from snapshot

-Download the archive snapshot from either Quicksync or from the we have provided.
+Download the archive snapshot from either Quicksync or from the S3 link we have provided.
 After you have extracted the .tar into your $NODE_HOME/data/versiondb folder, you can continue to update config and restart.

 Step 2 - Update config

-To enable VersionDB, you need to add VersionDB to the list of store.streamers in app.toml like this:
+To enable VersionDB, you need to update the config in app.toml like this:

 Step 3 - Start the node